ariscript/ariscript/README.md

 I'm most interested in learning about the theory behind programming languages, and how we can use the tools of mathematics and logic to think about programs and computation.
-In this area, I have experience with proof assistants and I'm currently auditing a course focused on type systems, their features, and their safety guarantees.
+In this area, I have experience with proof assistants and audted [a course](https://ccs.neu.edu/~amal/course/7470-s25) about type systems, and proving safety and equivalence properties about them using logical relations.

 I'm also involved with the Labs team for [TransitMatters](https://transitmatters.org), a Boston-based group that advocates for improvements to local and regional transit, and